 The body is unable to make omega-3 fatty acids from other dietary fats making them “essential” in the diet.
 Although plant sources of omega-3 fatty acids (alpha linolenic acid – ALA) found in walnuts, flax and other plant foods can be converted to DHA and EPA, it’s an inefficient process.
 In other words, one cannot rely on plant sources of omega-3s to get DHA and EPA.

 Fortified products are convenient but limited, as they don’t contain EPA or even sufficient DHA in most cases.
 In one Australian study, researchers replaced four core foods (bread, milk, eggs and yogurt) in the diets of children with omega-3 fortified products.
 While it increased intakes, the kids still fell short of targets.
 Fatty fish or fish oil will get children there much more quickly.
 The chart below shows you the typical amount found in food.
 For a full list of DHA in seafood, go here.

 How much is enough?

 The 2010 Dietary Guidelines for Americans recommends two servings of seafood per week totaling 8 ounces (4oz serving) to provide an average of 250mg of omega-3s (Kids eat the same but smaller portions).
-The FDA recommends pregnant women eat 2-3 portions of 8-12 ounces if fish per week.
+The FDA recommends pregnant women eat 2-3 portions weekly adding up to 8-12 ounces of fish per week.
 The 2015 Dietary Guideline Report reveals very few Americans meet these fish recommendations as you can see below.